hallowelt/mwstake-mediawiki-component-wikitext/README.md

 ## MediaWiki Stakeholders Group - Components
 # WikiText for MediaWiki

-Provides a OOJS based form engine for MediaWiki.

 **This code is meant to be executed within the MediaWiki application context.
 No standalone usage is intended.**

 ## Use in a MediaWiki extension